rojounooo/linux-system-hardening/sections/01_initial_setup.md

     ```
   - For each checklist section in order, use the dedicated `.md` files in `sections/` to follow the hardening steps.

+- 8️⃣ Get the initial Lynis report

+  - Run the Lynis tool
+    ```bash
+      sudo lynis audit system
+    ```
+    - This will result in a lynis-report.dat file, which contains key-value pairs.
+    - We are interested in:
+      - Hardening index score
+      - Warnings
+      - Suggestions

+- 9️⃣ Parse the results

+  - The lynis-report.dat can look quite overwhelming as its just lines and lines of text.
+The parse_lynis.sh script will extract the hardening index, warnings and suggestions.
+    ```bash
+    nano parse_lynis.sh # Change $OUTPUT_PATH to wherever you'd like to store the parsed file. sudo chmod +x parse_lynis.sh
+    sudo ./parse_lynis.sh
+    ```

 ---

 [Back to Lab Overview](../README.md)